 You Know You’ll Have Accomplished Something For The Day

-Even if everything else goes to hell for the day, you will have accomplished one thing.
+Even if everything else goes to hell, you will have accomplished one thing that day.

 Beat The Commute